SBNSoftware/SBNSoftware.github.io/AnalysisInfrastructure/how-to-develop.md

  `git push -u origin feature/$USER_<feature_name>`, this pushes it to our shared repository

 After doing a bunch of those you are probably ready for these changes to be merged into our next distributed code release so others can play with it too!
+Code intended for most repository will be subject to an internal review before merging;
+for example, [coding guidelines](../sbn/codingconv/CodingConventions.md) are enforced for Common Analysis Format (CAF) code (in `sbncode`).

 ## Building and Testing Your Code